westerndigitalcorporation/zonedstorage.io/docs/tools/zns.md

 ### Offlining a Zone

 Offlining a zone makes the zone inaccessible.
-The data on the zone will no longer be accessible, and writes to the zone will not be possible until the zone is reset.
-Offlining the first zone:
+The data on the offlined zone will no longer be accessible, and writes to the zone will not be possible until the zone is reset.
+Run this command to offline the first zone:

 ```plaintext
 # nvme zns offline-zone /dev/nvme1n1
 zns-offline-zone: Success, action:5 zone:0 nsid:1
 ```

-Verifying its current state:
+Verify its current state:

 ```plaintext
 # nvme zns report-zones /dev/nvme1n1 -d 2